farmOS/farmOS/docs/development/debug.md

 **Note**: If the Docker containers are removed and recreated, the IP address may change, and you will need to repeat these steps to reconfigure it.

+## PHPStorm

+If you are using the PHPStorm IDE, with the configuration above in place, enable the "Start listening for PHP Debug Connections" option.
+Add a breakpoint in your code, load the page in your browser, and you should see a prompt appear in PHPStorm that will begin the debugging session and pause execution at your breakpoint.

+### Drush + PHPStorm

+Debugging code that is run via [Drush](/development/drush) commands requires additional configuration.
+Add `idekey=PHPSTORM` to the `XDEBUG_CONFIG` environment variable, and add a `PHP_IDE_CONFIG` environment variable with `serverName=localhost`, as follows:

+    environment:
+      XDEBUG_CONFIG: remote_host=192.168.128.1 idekey=PHPSTORM
+      PHP_IDE_CONFIG: serverName=localhost

+Run a `drush` command and a prompt should appear in PHPStorm.
+You will need to map the path to Drush (`vendor/drush`) in the PHPStorm debugger config.
+Then you can set breakpoints in the Drush code you want to test.